 Can a 3 Day Notice include Late Fees?

 The answer is no, however, there is an exception.
 If the lease states that they are additional rent, then it is allowed.
 It is important that they review the lease before they send out the Notice.

 How can a Landlord protect themselves against a Tenant that claims they were never served?

-The Law Office of Brian P. Kowal recommends that the Landlord use a Florida Certified Process Server to serve the Notice.
-After the Process Server serves the Notice, they provide a Return of Service to the Landlord.
+The Law Office of Brian P. Kowal recommends that the Landlord use a Certified Process Server to serve the Notice.
+After they serve it, they provide an Affidavit to the Landlord.